DrAcula27/todo-mvc-auth-local/README.md

 This project can be improved by:

 - [ ] Adding strategies to allow users to sign up and sign in using a provider
+- [ ] Hiding the todos paper container when the user has finished all todos
+- [ ] Showing the active page on the navbar
+- [ ] Ensuring that the Signup button always goes to the signup page even if a user is logged in
+- [ ] Streamlining CSS
+- [ ] Moving the passing of the user from `server.js` to its own middleware

 <p align="right">(<a href="#readme-top">back to top</a>)</p>